particle-iot/docs/src/content/hardware/migration-guides/muon-boron-migration-guide.md

 The Muon has a USB C connector.

+{{!-- BEGIN shared-blurb c3d00a89-9f50-4d63-bf29-c07645b09e8f --}}
+You must use an actual USB-C port or USB-C power adapter to power the Muon by USB.

+**A USB-A to USB-C cable will not power the Muon or charge the battery**

+The reason is that the Muon uses USB-C PD to change the USB port voltage to 9V and request enough current to power the Muon.

+When using a USB-2 or USB-3 port with USB-A to USB-C adapter cable, the USB port voltage cannot be changed and the port will not be able to power the Muon.

+Also beware of some wall adapters that have a USB-C cable, but do not support USB-C PD.
+Some of these are advertised as Raspberry Pi power adapters, which only support 5V and cannot be used to power the Muon.

+See [Muon USB Power](/troubleshooting/guides/device-troubleshooting/muon-usb-power/) for more information.
+{{!-- END shared-blurb --}}

 ### SWD/JTAG

 The Muon has the same 10-pin (2x5) SWD/JTAG debugging connector as the Argon and Boron.